WiMoVE-OSS/docs/docs/setup/ansible_setup.md

 We lastly have to decide how many virtual L2 networks we want to provide.

 The ansible playbook theoretically supports up to 65.000 VNIs but we recommend starting with a small number (i.e. 20) to get started and scale up later.
-The reason for this is the fact that the large number of network interfaces on the gateway can take up lots of resources which you likely do not want in a testing scenario.
+The reason for this is the fact that the large number of network interfaces on the gateway can result in a very long boot time which you likely do not want in a testing scenario.

 ### Setting Hosts

-Take a look at the hosts section of the inventory file.
+Take a look at the *hosts* section of the inventory file.
 There, you can see a number of groups.
 For route reflector and gateway, please insert the corresponding IP addresses.

 For the AP section, please put the different types of APs with their names and IP addresses in the inventory.

-## Deploy to different APs
+## (Optional) Deploy to different APs

-The ansible playbook currently supports two different types of APs. `zyxel` and `linksys`.
+The Ansible playbook currently supports two different types of APs. `zyxel` and `linksys`.
 If you want to have more or other models, you just have to create the directories and in `roles/access-point/{files,templates}/model-name`.
 Then you can add a new group to the children of the group `openwrt` in the inventory and set the `directory` variable accordingly.
 Then follow the next steps.

 ## Gather Binaries

 1. Find out which architecture your access point uses by looking it up on the [OpenWrt Table of Hardware](https://openwrt.org/toh/start).
 1. Download the package for the matching architecture for your access point.
 There are three ways to achieve this:
       1. Download the binary from the latest release on the [Releases Page](https://github.com/WiMoVE-OSS/wimoved/releases)
       2. Download the binary from a recent pipeline run in our [GitHub Repository](https://github.com/WiMoVE-OSS/wimoved)
       3. Cross-Compile it yourself.
-See the [Development Guide](../../../wimoved/) for details.
+See the [Development Guide](https://github.com/WiMoVE-OSS/wimoved) for details.
-1. Place the binary in the corresponding folder for your AP type.
+2. Place the binary in the corresponding folder for your AP type.
 The filepath is `roles/access-point/files/model-name`.
-Make sure that it has the file extenstion `.ipk` and it is the only `.ipk` file in that directory.
+Make sure that it has the file extension `.ipk` and it is the only `.ipk` file in that directory.

 !!! tip